IBM/datascienceontology-frontend/assets/pages/intro.md

 ## Ontology language

-Concepts constitute the **basic types** and **basic functions** of the ontology.
+The concepts of the ontology constitute the **basic types** and **basic functions** of the ontology language.
 In analogy to the primitive types and functions of a real-world programming language, the basic types and functions are atomic—indecomposable into smaller parts.
 However, they can be combined to form more complex types and functions.
-The ontology language defines constructors for combining types and functions.
+The ontology language defines **constructors** for combining types and functions.
 In this section, we explain these constructors at an intuitive level.
 If you are so inclined, you may also read a [more formal account](/page/math) of the syntax and semantics of the ontology language.

+Syntactic expressions for types and functions are displayed as expression trees.
+The terminal nodes are concepts and the non-terminal nodes are constructors.
+Besides the textual syntax, function expressions may also displayed in a more intuitive graphical syntax.
+We will present both the textual and graphical syntaxes.

 ### Types